soheilzi/LiveTune/README.md

 ```

 ## Updating a LiveTune Variable
-The unique advantage of using LiveTune for variables is the ability to adjust the variables in the middle of the program with ease.

-When you start your program, LiveTune will assign your instance to a port on the machine.
-This port is where tags are temporarily associated with ports on the client.
+Upon program initiation, LiveTune assigns a port to your instance.
+This port links tags to client ports temporarily.
 ```bash
 Port number for liveVar dictionary: 63573
 ```